 In my post about the beautiful Elafonissi beach and lagoon, I mentioned that Falassarna is the perfect spot for sun-downers.
-Situated on the western part of the island, the sun sets over the wide expanse of the sea every evening.
+Situated on the western part of the island, the sun sets over the wide expanse of the sea.

 What to Eat and Do

 There is a massive sandy parking area behind the beach.
 Right nearby is a restaurant that looks like a really fantastic spot for sundowners and/or dinner, Playa Paraiso.
 It seems to be open over the weekend only (when I was there in September at least).
-Panorama Family Tavern is another place to grab dinner on the south-side of the beach.
-The south side of the beach is sandy and dotted with loungers.
-On the main, sandy south side of the beach you can also rent equipment for water activities like SUP boarding or windsurfing.
+Panorama Family Tavern is another place to grab dinner on the south side of the beach.
+This side of the sandy beach is dotted with loungers and equipment for water activities like SUP boarding or windsurfing are available for rent.

 If you walk further north, you’ll find some rocks, caves and tamarisk trees.
-This seems to be a quieter part of the beach.
-Don’t be surprised if you bump into some tourists tanning their sensitive bits on this side.
+This seems to be a quieter part of the beach, so don’t be surprised if you bump into some tourists tanning their sensitive bits.

 Explore Ancient Phalasarna

-There is an ancient city right nearby the beach.
+There is an ancient city right nearby.
 To find these ancient city ruins, follow the dirt road that continues north.
 Look out for the big, throne-shaped rock, Poseidon’s Throne, on your left, and keep going.
 There’s parking right near the ancient city.